battletrout/cpp_n_gram_tokenizer/README.md

 # N-gram Tokenizer and Text Classifier

 A cross-language text classification project for my Information Retrieval course that uses character n-grams to tokenize text, then perform sentiment analysis on movie reviews in English and Spanish.
-The implementation combines a C++ n-gram tokenizer (wrapped with pybind11) with Python's scikit-learn for classification.
+The implementation combines a C++ n-gram tokenizer (wrapped with pybind11) with Python's scikit-learn for classification in a spaCy pipeline.
 Character n-grams allow the system to identify **limited** sentiment patterns across languages without translation or language-specific preprocessing, enabling classification of both English and Spanish reviews using the same model and being a relatively easy way of going about it.

 ## Getting Started